-This attractive town with its large free car park, has a fine selection of small individual shops within the centre and fascinating woollen mill shops as well as major retailers, situated on the outskirts.
+The attractive town of Hawick has a fine selection of small independent shops within the town centre and a plethora of fascinating woolen mill retailers alongside more familiar branded stores situated on the outskirts.

 A huge mound of upcast earth formed from a circular ditch, on top of which, some 30 feet high, a French noble family, the Lovels, who following the Norman invasion in the 12th century and having been rewarded with extensive lands in the Borders, erected a wooden palisade tower as a temporary residence until a more substantial building of stone took its place.
 Part of that stone building still stands and is incorporated in Drumlanrig’s Tower.
 Access to the flat top of The Moat can be gained by stairs.